Aksu Basin: Composition

-The Çalkaya Formation rests on top of the Yenimahalle Formation and consists of marly siltstone, sandstone, and conglomerate.
-Its lower part is similar in composition to the upper part of the Yenimahalle Formation.
+The Çalkaya Formation consists of marly siltstone, sandstone, and conglomerate.Its lower part is similar in composition to the upper part of the Yenimahalle Formation.
 Siltstone layers in the Çalkaya Formation are interspersed with coal seams measuring 25–30 cm in thickness.

 Common features of the Çalkaya Formation include "low-angle cross-bedding, through cross-bedding, ripple lamination, and hummocky cross-stratification.
 In some places, the sediment's grain size increases significantly as it goes towards upper layers, getting coarser and eventually giving way to conglomerate.
-Glover and Robertson interpreted the Çalkaya Formation as "a combination of the Pliocene Alakilise and Eskiköy Formations", but Kaya interpreted it as a separate formation since there is "no observable direct contact between them".